ivoa/cosmopterix/docker/hsqldb/README.md

-This container is based on the Cosmopterix [Java](../java/8) base container.
+This container is based on the [Cosmopterix Java 8](../java/8) base container.
 The container build script downloads and installs version 2.3.3 of the [HyperSQL](http://hsqldb.org/) database from the Apache website.